How to Remove O Cedar Mop Head: Detailed Guide

 Step 1: Remove the Mop Head

-Using the procedure above, disassemble the mop head of the O Cedar spin mop.
+Using the procedure above, disassemble the mop head of the O-Cedar spin mop.
 Follow the steps all the way to the end until all you have left is the bare, stringy mopping head.

 At this stage, you have a decision to make.
 You can either wash the mopping head manually by hand, or you can use a washing machine.
 Most people will opt for the latter since it's faster and takes less effort.
 But, just in case, we'll show you how to do both in this guide.

-Scrub the mop carefully and brush out all of the mud and debris you see sticking onto the strings.
+Scrub the mop and brush out all of the mud and debris you see sticking onto the strings.

 Step 3: Hang to Dry

-Anyway, no matter what method you use, you should end up with a clean mop by the end.
+No matter what method you use, you should end up with a clean mop by the end.
 Hang the wet mop somewhere with plenty of air to dry for at least 24 hours before reusing it.

-How to Change O Cedar Mop Head
+How to Change O-Cedar Mop Head

-You can buy a replacement mopper straight from O Cedar.
-You can call their customer service or visit their webpage to look for O Cedar mop replacement parts.
+You can buy a replacement mopper straight from O-Cedar.
+You can call their customer service or visit their webpage to look for O-Cedar mop replacement parts.

-➜ RELATED: Can You Use a Steam Mop on Laminate Floors: Basic Laminate Floor Care Tutorial
+RELATED: Can You Use a Steam Mop on Laminate Floors: Basic Laminate Floor Care Tutorial

 Why Should You Wash and Change Your Mop Head Often?